ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Conclusion

 \section{Conclusion}

-This study investigates how native speakers' word associations can serve as a source of cultural knowledge.
-We develop several approaches to train models to learn cultural signals and evaluate their alignment at both the lexical level and in terms of high-level values.
-We find that fine-tuning mid-sized LLMs on language-specific word-association norms (English and Mandarin SWOW) yields clear improvements in both lexical and value alignment.
-Fine-tuned models retrieve human associations with higher precision and more closely match human valence, arousal, and concreteness ratings, while their World Values Survey responses shift toward target-culture distributions.
-These findings demonstrate that grounding LLMs in a few million associative cues can instill deep, cross-lingual cultural understanding—enhancing reasoning about values without costly retraining.
+This study investigates how native speakers' word associations serve as cultural knowledge resources.
+We fine-tuned 8 language models (across two languages, two LLMs, and two training approaches) to learn cultural signals and evaluate their cultural alignment.
+We find that fine-tuned mid-sized LLMs on language-specific word-association norms (English and Mandarin SWOW) yield clear improvements in both lexical and value alignment.
+Fine-tuned models retrieve human associations with higher precision and more closely match human valence and arousal ratings, while their World Values Survey responses shift toward target-culture distributions.
+These findings demonstrate that grounding LLMs in a few million associative cues can instill {authentic} cultural understanding and enhance value reasoning without costly retraining.